-"I am fully persuaded in my own mind, that we should stand justified both to our King Carnatic Papers, ard country, in taking for a time the entire management of the Carnatic; and in guaran- 1803, vol. ii. p.
-52. telling in their just rights and privileges, such of the Polygars as either from necessity or ill-leage have been induced to become subservient to Hyder; and would upon such protection unite with us and against him, not meaning thereby to rob the Nabob of either his honour or his rights, but upon principles of the soundest friendship, and, with all due respect and regord for his person and authority, to give that real assistance towards his future interests, which, from a mistaken policy, he himself denies them.
-All resources which might by such a measure be obtained would necessarily be employed in support of a war, and be credited to the Nabob in our accounts, which will carry with it the appearance of having given some assistance to the cause, whereas at present there is none."
+"I am fully persuaded in my own mind, that we should stand justified both to our King and country in taking for a time the entire management of the Carnatic; and in guaranteeing in their just rights and privileges such of the Polygars as either from necessity or ill-usage have been induced to become subservient to Hyder; and would upon such protection unite with us and against bim, not meaning thereby to rob the Nabob of either his honour or his rights, but upon principles of the soundest friendship, and, with all due respect and regard for his person and authority, to give that real assistance towards his future interests, which, from a mistaken policy, he himself denies them.
+All resources which might by such a measure be obtained, would necessarily be employed in support of a war, and be credited to the Nabob in our accounts; which will carry with it the appearance of having given some assistance to the cause, whereas at present there is none."